playcode/worker-rpc/README.md

 **This is a fork of npm package `worker-rpc`**.
  - Ports transferring.
  - Unique message interface.
- - We use it havily in [PlayCode JavaScript Compiler](https://playcode.io/javascript-compiler)
+ - We use it havily in [#1 AI Website Builder - Describe what you need.
+AI builds it.
+Publish in one click.](https://playcode.io)

 # What is it?